 The accessible location makes it a great alternative for day’s visit.
 Accessing the trail from the Meadow brook Road entrance gives visitors only a short distance to walk to the seating area which overlooks the pond.
 Three distinct wetland communities live in this area and you’re likely to see a variety of wildlife throughout the year.

 This wonderful park has a variety of options for family relaxation, entertainment as well as cultural amenities.
-Sarasota State Park with its distinguished classical architecture is a great destination to spend the day.
+Saratoga State Park with its distinguished classical architecture is a great destination to spend the day.

 For hiking there are several stream side trails available as well as certified running tracks also used by local high school and college athletes.
 The Ferndell and Wetland trails are perfect for the casual as well as more experienced hiker.